Compas is the curriculum map for Queen Mary's Faculty of Medicine and Dentistry’s MBBS programme.

 The teaching methods employed will ensure that you can both understand the principles of medicine and apply your knowledge in the same way when treating a patient.

-When compared with more traditional programmes, formal lectures play a small part in the MBBS Malta programme.
+When compared with more traditional programmes, formal lectures play a smaller part in the MBBS Malta programme.

 In the early part of the programme, sessions take place in our clinical rooms, equipped with computers and closed-circuit television.